Zuehlke/software-engineering-corner/drafts/ktor-in-kmp.md

 # Summary

-In this article we explore a method of systematically improving separation of concerns and in turn maintainability of networking infrastructure in a KMP app.
+In this article we explored a method of systematically improving separation of concerns and in turn maintainability of networking infrastructure in a KMP app.

 The method suggested here only slightly changes how Ktor is used, so it should still be familiar to anyone who is used to Ktor.
 But it’s a method that can be built on into a more bespoke solution for your specific needs.